audrasmi/RFFLSCAD/transforms.scad.md

 - spread(p1, p2, spacing) ...

 **Description**:
-Evenly distributes `n` copies of the children along a line.
+Evenly distributes `n` copies of all children along a line.
+Copies every child at each position.

 Argument        | What it does
 --------------- | ------------------------------